-Palmer’s Hotel is indeed one of the most haunted places in Minnesota and has reports dating back to the ’50s.
+Palmer’s Hotel is indeed one of the state’s most haunted hotels, and has paranormal reports dating back to the ’50s.
 There are various unexplained things happening in the hotel which makes for great horror stories.
 The current owner of the Palmer House is Kelley Freese.
 She has owned the house for more than a decade.
 Freese was not a believer herself until she came into possession of the house.

 Kelley has since tried to note down all the experiences that she and guests have experienced.
 One of those reports includes the sighting of a ghost of a young boy on the stairs on the way up to the 2nd floor.
 He’s described as having dirty blonde hair and green eyes.

 Many guests have reported seeing a ball bounce down the hallway and voices of young children on many occasions, people report feelings of terror in the basement, disembodied voices, and poltergeist activity in the bar area.
 The hotel is also reported to house the ghost of Sinclair Lewis, the famous author from Minnesota.